electron/electron/docs/api/chrome-command-line-switches-ko.md

-﻿# Supported Chrome command line switches
+﻿# 크롬 Command-Line 스위치 지원

 The following command lines switches in Chrome browser are also supported in Electron, you can use [app.commandLine.appendSwitch][append-switch] to append